tripleo1/awesome/README.md

 ## CSS

 - [SquareBracketAssociates/Booklet-Smacc](https://github.com/SquareBracketAssociates/Booklet-Smacc) - A booklet on the Smacc compiler compiler framework
-- [gayanper/eclipse-themes](https://github.com/gayanper/eclipse-themes) - Eclipse themes and some features to enhance the look and feel of Eclipse Java IDE.
 - [klange/Firefox-UI-Fix](https://github.com/klange/Firefox-UI-Fix) - 🦊 I respect proton UI and aim to improve it.

 ## Clojure